Definition

 - Free cortisol, representing 1%–10% of the total, is bioavailable and responsible for its physiological effects.

-Synthetic Corticosteroids:
+Synthetic Corticosteroids

 - These vary in potency and bioavailability but affect pathways similar to natural cortisol.